Adding a Driver to Insurance

 Spouses and Partners

 Add your spouse or partner when you marry or move in together.
-Most insurers require married couples sharing a household to be on the same policy.
-Getting married often lowers your rates since insurers view married couples as more stable and less risky than single drivers.
+Most insurers require married couples living in the same household to be on the same policy.
+Getting married can lower your rates, as insurers view married couples as more stable and less risky than single drivers.

 teen icon